kbaseattic/data_api/README.md

 The full test suite requires either a network connection and authorization for the KBase Workspace and Shock, or a local copy of test data for use by the file-based workspace and Shock implementations.
 Even if you have network access and auth tokens, the file-based tests may be preferable because they are faster, self-consistent, and do not add any load to the services.
 The test data does require one extra setup step, described here.

 The test data, because it is big and not code, is separated from the main `data_api` repo.
 It is stored in a git submodule called `data_api_test_resources`.
 Please refer to the [Git submodule documentation](http://git-scm.com/docs/git-submodule) for details, but the basic commands that you should make sure you do to get the most recent version of the submodules are:

+**Note:** These steps assume that you are in the data_api git directory.

 1. In a repository that does not yet have any copy of the `data_api_test_resources` sub-repo, to initialize and clone the repo: